AndreiMoraru123/OAK-D-etector/README.md

 onnx.save(simple_model, new_model+'-sim'+'.onnx')
 ```

-After getting the model in `onnx` format, I can use OpenVINO's inference enginer to load it:
+After getting the model in `onnx` format, I can use OpenVINO's inference engine to load it:

 ```python
 from openvino.inference_engine import IECore